chi4evs/chi4evs/content/events/_index.md

 effective ways of convincing people to switch to electric.
 Once people appreciate the smooth and quiet drive with zippy acceleration, they understand why owners of EVs love their cars a little more than the average person.

-Here you can find reports from events in which we have taken part.
+Here you can find reports from past events.